What Is the Full Form of PCB?

 The full form of PCB is Printed Circuit Board.
-PCBs are an electrical circuit constructed by a non-conductive material in the way of a thin board which entirely holds copper circuits such as plastics, fibreglass, fibreglass, composite epoxy, and so on.
+PCBs are electrical circuits constructed from a non-conductive material in the way of a thin board which entirely holds copper circuits such as plastics, fibreglass, composite epoxy, and so on.
 To connect various components, such as a transistor, resistors, IC (integrated circuits), and so on, it has conductive paths written on it.
-It offers mechanical support & a route for the current flow to its electronic parts.
+It offers mechanical support and a route for the current flow to its electronic parts.

-PCBs have been used in all electronic & computing gadgets, like network cards, motherboards, graphics cards & internal hard drive circuit boards, including TV, digital cameras, laptops, mobile phones, and so on.
+PCBs have been used in all electronic and computing gadgets, like network cards, motherboards, graphics cards and internal hard drive circuit boards, including TV, digital cameras, laptops, mobile phones, and so on.

 - In 1936, Paul Eisler, an Austrian engineer, invented the printed circuit that was part of a radio set while he worked in the United Kingdom.

 - They were later used by the United States in the 2nd World War to build proximity fuzes.
 The USA published the invention for commercial purposes after the 2nd World War.

 - Year after year, they are updated, and today they are found in several electronic pieces of equipment.